WKBN First News top stories of 2019

 2019 is when New Middletown Police Chief Vince D’Egidio resigned after an investigation found sexually explicit videos on his work computer.

-We spent the first week of March following the last Cruze as it moved along the assembling line of the General Motors Lordstown plant.
+We spent the first week of March following the last Cruze as it moved along the assembly line of the General Motors Lordstown plant.

 On March 6, the Cruze rolled off the line and many of those who helped build it gathered outside to console each other.